top of page

 BladeBlueandGoldjpeg.jpeg

-We deliver projects with proven technology in power augmentation, advanced controls, predictive maintenance, and other power plant improvement fields—ensuring higher efficiency, reliability, and operational value for today’s high-performance natural gas power plants.
+We deliver projects with proven technology in battery energy storage, power augmentation, predictive maintenance, and other industrial energy fields—ensuring higher efficiency, reliability, and operational value for energy-intensive industrial facilities.

 1 | Turbine Inlet Air Cooling

-Turbine Inlet Air Cooling (TIAC) lowers the temperature of outside air going in to a turbine to increase mass flow and power output, particularly during peak summer weather.
-Gas turbines are constant volume machines in which power output depends directly on air density.
+Turbine Inlet Air Cooling (TIAC) lowers the temperature of outside air going in to a gas turbine to increase mass flow and power output, particularly during peak summer weather.
 As ambient temperature increases, air density decreases, reducing mass flow rate and power generation capacity.
-Our cooling technologies restore optimal performance by increasing inlet air density through precise temperature control.
+Our cooling technology projects restore optimal performance by increasing inlet air density through precise temperature and humidity control.

 Major turbine inlet cooling technologies: